 Hot coffee injuries are completely unnecessary and are often due to negligence on the part of restaurant owners.
 To prevent the growth of bacteria, food must be maintained at a temperature of 140° Fahrenheit.
 At this temperature, it takes five seconds for a liquid to cause a burn that requires skin graft surgery.
 This is dangerous, and worthy of a warning.

 However, many restaurants keep their coffee at higher temperatures, which significantly increases the risk of injury.
 At 160° F, serious injury is almost instantaneous.
 In the infamous hot coffee case, McDonald’s maintained its coffee at a completely unnecessary 180-190° F, which could result in instantaneous burns, even after allowing a reasonable time for cooling.

 If you have suffered a serious scald injury as a result of hot food or beverage served at a Chicago-area restaurant, you may be able to receive compensation for your injuries.
-For a free case evaluation, please contact Willens Injury Law Offices today.
+For a free case evaluation, please contact Willens & Baez today.